yasirsaleem502/Train-Ticket-Price-Predicition-using-Linear-Regression/README.md

 This is a ticket pricing monitoring system.
 It scrapes ticket pricing data periodically and stores it in a database.
 Ticket pricing changes based on demand and time, and significant price differences can exist.
 We are creating this product mainly with ourselves in mind.
 Users can set up alarms using an email, choosing an origin and destination (cities), time (date and hour range picker) choosing a price reduction over mean price, etc.

 Following is the description for columns in the dataset**

-insert_date:     date and time when the price was collected and written in the database
+-insert_date:     date and time when the price was collected and written in the database

-origin:              origin city
+-origin:              origin city

-destination:      destination city
+-destination:      destination city

-start_date:        train departure time
+-start_date:        train departure time

-end_date:         train arrival time
+-end_date:         train arrival time

-train_type:         train service name
+-train_type:         train service name

-price:                 price
+-price:                 price

-train_class:      ticket class, tourist, business, etc.
+-train_class:      ticket class, tourist, business, etc.

-fare:                  ticket fare, round trip, etc
+-fare:                  ticket fare, round trip, etc

 ## Data Preprocessing